Smokey BBQ Baked Beans – These baked beans have a secret ingredient for a sweet and smokey taste which everyone absolutely loves!

 - 3 tablespoons ketchup

-- 3-4 strips of bacon, cooked and crumbled or chopped
+- 3-4 strips bacon - cooked and crumbled

 - Add all beans and the onions to a large pot.
 In a bowl whisk together mustard, maple syrup, liquid smoke, salt, garlic, and ketchup.
 Add to pot and stir to combine.